FrancoSpeziali/node-file-system-promises-solution/README.md

-# Node.js working with the node.js filesystem
+# Working with the node.js filesystem

-This project will show you how to use the Node.js filesystem
+This project will show you how to use the node.js filesystem

 ## What you will be doing

 This project test your knowledge on:

-- the filesystem (fs) in Node.js
+- the filesystem (fs) in node.js

 This project assumes you've already had experience with: